Teun/SnappetChallenge/README.md

 ## 3.2 Typescript
 The frontend project isn't strongly typed - mainly to save time, for maintainability (and testing purposes) it would be best to use a combination of Knockout + Typescript or Angular +2 (personal preference at the moment)

+## 3.3 API Endpoints
+For this sample project the endpoints bunch up some of the returned datea, this would definitely be optimized in a production setting to return the "correct" amount of data required